rummelsworth/morrowind-stuff/README.md

 - Join the Thieves' Guild and the Mages' Guild.
 You might also join the Fighter's Guild for the free potions, but do TG & MG quests, not FG quests.
-- Scrape the barrels and boxes and towers of Balmora, Caldera, Ald'ruhn, and Vivec for loot.
+- Scrape the barrels and boxes and towers of Balmora, Caldera, Ald'ruhn, and Vivec (and any other easy-access place) for loot.
   - Reserve some basic armor from this loot.
-  - Ideally, find a bonemold longbow to keep for a Bound Battleaxe enchant.
+  - Ideally, find a bonemold longbow to keep for a BBa enchant.
   - Sell as much of this (and any other loot) as you can to Creeper in Caldera.
   - You can sell ingredients to Ajira, books to traders.
-- From here, try to have 1 or 2 sujamma in reserve on your person at all times.
+- From here, try to have at least a couple sujamma in reserve on your person at all times.
 - When you feel ready for a tangle with a Dark Brotherhood assassin, find a bed and rest.
   - Win the fight and wear the armor.